sphinx-doc/sphinx/doc/usage/restructuredtext/directives.rst

 :rst:dir:`literalinclude` directive is useful for including entire code files in your documentation.

-In all cases, Syntax highlighting is provided by `Pygments
+In all cases, syntax highlighting is provided by `Pygments
 <https://pygments.org>`_.
 When using literal blocks, this is configured using
 any :rst:dir:`highlight` directives in the source file.
 When a ``highlight`` directive is encountered, it is used until the next ``highlight`` directive is